wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.3.6 =
+* Addressing PHP strict notices and warnings.
+* Fixing static warning in SlideDeck widget.
+* Removing warning from undefined `anonymous_stats_optin` key.
+* Moving `slideDeck2AddonsURL` JavaScript variable to the admin views only.
+* Fixed PHP warning associated with the scheduling of a cleanup event.

 = 2.3.5 =
 * Fixed an issue when the user agent server variable is not set.
 * Reporter Lens: Improved the reliability of and Lazy Loading when using crossfade.